News

 A win for both environment and business

 With this investment, we are making another active contribution to the energy transition while also strengthening our economic independence.
-The system will reduce our CO₂ footprint in the long term, lower energy costs, and increase supply security.
+The photovoltaic system will reduce our CO₂ footprint in the long term, lower energy costs, and increase supply security.
 On top of that, our roofs are now better insulated, safer to access, and partially renewed skylights bring more natural light into our production halls.

 Our Solar Energy at a Glance